alejandrapdf/AEDLocator/README.md

 ## Overview
 The **Automated External Defibrillator (AED) Locator** is a my masters thesis project designed to help individuals quickly locate defibrillators during cardiac emergencies on campus.
 This project involves a mobile application that detects AEDs in real-time, providing users with the nearest location to an available device.
 The aim is to make defibrillators more accessible and ensure swift action in life-threatening situations.

-For my full portfolio of work and UI of this project head to: [Portfolio](https://alejandrap2008.wixsite.com/portfolio)
+Head to see my full portfolio of work and the visual user interface design of this project on: [Portfolio](https://alejandrap2008.wixsite.com/portfolio/portfolio)

 ## Key Features
 - **Real-time AED Location Tracking**: The mobile app helps users find the nearest defibrillator by using location-based services.